 Types of bridges

-- A traditional fixed bridge is the most common type of dental bridge.
-Porcelain crowns are placed over the two surrounding teeth and used as anchors to keep the false tooth in place.
-The false tooth is usually made of either porcelain fused to metal or ceramics.
+1. Traditional fixed bridge – Also known as a standard bridge or double-abutted bridge, this is the most common type of dental bridge.
+The two abutments (porcelain crowns) are placed over the two surrounding teeth.
+They are the anchors that hold the fake tooth (pontic) in place.
+The false tooth is typically made out of either porcelain which is fused to metal, or ceramic.

 2. Cantilever bridge – A cantilever bridge is used when abutment teeth are available on only one side of the missing tooth.
 These are the least common type of bridge, because of the amount of force used for biting at the back of the mouth, where this would most typically occur.
 Quite often, a dentist will choose an implant over a bridge here because it is stronger.
 Therefore, when used, a cantilever bridge would be best suited near the front of the mouth.

 3. Resin-bonded bridge - A resin-bonded bridge is also more commonly known as a Maryland bridge.
 This type includes one pontic with wings made of resin.
 The wings are bonded to the teeth on either side of the missing tooth space.
 This type of bridge is often used on front teeth, as they do not withstand a lot of force from chewing.
 This type also allows the dentist to be more conservative in the amount of tooth structure that is carved away to prepare for the bridge.